 Last September, Mr. TT and I took advantage of an awesome transfer bonus through American Express Membership Rewards.
 At the time, it was possible to transfer Membership Rewards points to Virgin Atlantic at a 30% bonus.
 Virgin Atlantic is one of our favorite mileage programs as it provides a lot of opportunities to fly in amazing first and business class cabins for pennies on the dollar.

 In early March, we used Virgin Atlantic Flying Club miles to fly to Tokyo, Japan on one of the top three airlines in the world, All Nippon Airways (ANA), Japan’s flag-carrying airline.
 This airline ticket would have cost over $22,000 each if we were paying cash.
-Read on for a full review of our experience.
+Read on for our experience, and a full ANA first class review.

 Not only can you use Virgin Atlantic miles to book award flights on Delta Air Lines, but you can also use them to fly in first class on one of the top three airlines in the world, All Nippon Airways (ANA), Japan’s flag-carrying airline.
 ANA doesn’t allow you to book one-way award tickets, so if you are using points, it must be for round-trip travel.